EstebanForero/parcial-1/README.md

       --create-namespace
     ```

+    If you choose this enviroment make sure that you have the secret deployed

 - Testing environment (the least set up required)
     Deploy the app to the `pedido-app-test` namespace:

+    Only recommended for testing environments, if you don't care about the security or customization of the app

     ```bash
     helm install pedido-app-prod esteban-charts/parcial-1 \